locana-co/PGRestAPI/README.md

 Node.js REST API for PostgreSQL Spatial Entities.

-Point the settings file at your instance of PostgreSQL and PostGIS.

-You'll get a REST API that supports:
+Point it at your instance of PostgreSQL and PostGIS, and you'll get a REST API that supports:
-* Dynamic Tiled Map Services for spatial tables and views
+* Dynamic Tiled Map Services for spatial tables and views using Mapnik (Not for Windows installs, yet)
 * RESTful Query endpoint for each table and view - return GeoJSON and esriJSON.
 Supports spatial and tabular queries and aggregation.
 * Geoprocessing Framework - (You still have to know how to write PostGIS logic, but...), with dynamic tiled maps available as output.
 * Reflection of TileStream API